jeroenvervaeke/mongodb-atlas-cli-ng/README.md

 ## Overview

-`atlas-cli` is an alternative to the official [MongoDB Atlas CLI](https://www.mongodb.com/docs/atlas/cli/stable/) that provides both a command-line interface and a Rust library to interact with MongoDB Atlas.
+`mongodb-atlas-cli` is an alternative to the official [MongoDB Atlas CLI](https://www.mongodb.com/docs/atlas/cli/stable/) that provides both a command-line interface and a Rust library to interact with MongoDB Atlas.

 ### Goals